siakaramalegos/sia.studio/README.md

 # sia.codes blog

-This blog started with the [Eleventy](https://github.com/11ty/eleventy) 11ty blog starter.
+This blog started with the [Eleventy](https://github.com/11ty/eleventy) 11ty blog starter and Hylia.
+It's a mish-mash with a lot of custom code.

 ## Design inspiration